Anilroy30/Dev-FE/README.md

 - New Page: see all my connections
 - New Page: see all my requests
 - feature: Accept/Reject a request

-- future:
 - send/ignore the user from the feed

+- future(remaining):
     - sign up new user
     - E2E Testing